Belarus–Latvia relations: Prior to 1945

-After Latvia gained independence, several organizations for the Belarusian minority were established, however, after the 1934 Latvian coup d'état, and the German occupation of Latvia during World War II that followed a couple year later, these organizations were eradicated.
+After Latvia gained independence, several organizations for the Belarusian minority were established, however, after the 1934 Latvian coup d'état, and the German occupation of Latvia during World War II that followed a couple of years later, these organizations were eradicated.

-Soviet era (1945-1990)
+Soviet era (1945–1990)

 During the period where the two nations were part of the Soviet Union, Latvia saw an influx of migrants from Belarus.
 During Perestroika, new organizations for Belarusians in Latvia were established.